luke-de-vos/merriam-scraper/README.md

 # merriam_scraper

-Scrapes Merriam Webster's Online Dictionary (collegiate) for requested words' syllable structure and first listed pronunciation.
+Scrapes Merriam Webster's Online Dictionary (collegiate) for requested words' syllable structure and first listed phonetic spelling.

-If a word's first listed pronunciation depends on its part of speech, a line for each pronunciation and associated part of speech will be returned.
+If a word's first listed phonetic spelling depends on its part of speech, a line for each phonetic spelling and associated part of speech will be returned.

 Returned info is printed to standard output.